ackmanlab/pySEAS/developer_notes.md

 ## Making and locally installing the python package

-to test and install the python package locally
+Test and install the python package locally:

-from the root dir:

-generate package formatting:
+from the project root dir, generate package formatting:

     hatch build

-install it to environment
+and install it to environment:

     pip install -e .

+To check if the built wheel passes all checks:

+    twine check dist/*

+## Deploying the python package